 Various examples of axiom systems, axiomatic development of neutral geometry followed by Euclidean and hyperbolic geometry.
 Models for Euclidean and hyperbolic geometry.
 Emphasis on proving geometric theorems, both orally and in writing.
-Offered fall and periodically summer.
+Offered infrequently.
 Prereq: C- or higher in MATH 310 and 322 or permission of instructor.